omarzubair/FTP-PassCrack/README.md

 Important Notice:

+Plz tell me for any errors and i will fix it.

 Legal Disclaimer: Always ensure you have explicit permission to test any FTP server.
 Unauthorized access to systems is illegal and unethical.

 This script is intended for educational purposes only and should only be used in controlled environments where you have permission to perform security testing.